fhennig/nightfire/README.md

 processing can be done and a control signal can be sent to the server, which is then incorporated into the sound visualization as well.

+Each component should send all its available information to the server and the server then decides what influences the lights.
+Otherwise the clients would need to coordinate.

+An early stage of the project included a web interface, this might be worth considering to allow controlling the server.

 ## Building and Installing